This country-specific Q&A provides an overview to real estate laws and regulations that may occur in the Hong Kong.

 These rights are created by registering the relevant instruments at the Land Registry.
 Such registration operates as deemed notice to any third party.
 Unregistrable interests (i.e. interests that are simply not capable of being registered), such as trusts that arise by operation of the law or leases for a term of less than 3 years, are protected by common law rules.

-Split legal and beneficial ownership of real estate (i.e. trust structures) are recognised in Hong Kong.
+Split legal and beneficial ownership of real estate (i.e. trust structures) are recognized in Hong Kong.
 Parties to a declaration of trust may file such declaration at the Land Registry.

 What are the main taxes associated with commercial real estate ownership and transfer of commercial real estate?